-13. Nice candle (organic candles with a very subtle gentle scent are ideal for someone going through treatment Neom are gorgeous although a little bit pricey so it is worth doing a bit of a shop around.)
+13. Nice candle (natural or organic candles with a very subtle gentle scent are ideal for someone going through treatment Neom are gorgeous although a little bit pricey so it is worth doing a bit of a shop around.)

 14. Nice hand cream, lipbalm, toiletries, bubble bath, deodorant, nail oil (you may wish to consider paraben free/organic/sensitive skin ranges because chemo can make the skin more sensitive than usual – there are companies which sell products specifically suitable for chemo patients such as Jennifer Young: Beauty Despite Cancer – link below)

 15. Christmas sparkle (something sparkly and pretty during the Christmas period)

 16. Trinkets, for example guardian angels and worry dolls

 18. A stress ball

 19. Vouchers for spa treatments, afternoon tea, cinema, reflexology, reiki (but be aware that body massages are sometime not recommended during chemo, especially where the lymph nodes have been removed – although there are spas which specialise in massage for people having chemo.)

 2. Colouring books and pens/pencils (the mindfulness ones are great)